 At least annually, TAC shall confirm to the Board that each TAC Representative subject to this paragraph (b) meets the minimum qualifications for TAC Representatives.

-Each TAC Representative shall be entitled to one vote on matters submitted to TAC.
+Each TAC Representative shall be entitled to one vote on matters submitted to TAC, except the Industrial Consumer Representatives in attendance shall equally split two votes.

 Fifty-one percent (51%) of the eligible, Seated Representatives of TAC shall constitute a quorum for the transaction of business; and abstentions do not affect calculation of a quorum.
 Affirmative votes of: (i) two-thirds of the Eligible Voting Representatives of TAC; and (ii) at least fifty percent (50%) of the total Seated Representatives shall be the act of TAC.
 For purposes of voting on TAC, TAC Representatives shall not have their votes included in the total number of votes from which the requisite percentage of affirmative votes is required for action if: (i) they are not present and have not designated a proxy, or (ii) they abstain from voting.